ChrisMarshallNY/ChrisMarshallNY/README.md

 # I'm not famous

 I've done a lot of stuff, but it hasn't made any "big splashes" in the field.
 I'm just another schlub with a GitHub account (but an unusually "green" one.
-See below), and I am quite current, with my last commit, likely, a few minutes ago.
+See below), and I'm quite current (my last commit was probably a few minutes ago).

 # I'm Easy to Find